-- 4.52 The Partnership's Governance and HR policies are notified to all staff and are available on the website. - 4.53 The Partnership's employment/HR policies are reviewed periodically in line with updating of Perth & Kinross Council policies, which take account of revisions to equalities and other employment legislation and guidance. - 4.54 The Equality Outcomes Report published in April 2015 includes a number of specific actions which are designed to ensure that all employees of the Partnership are aware of and take appropriate actions to address, implement and monitor the Partnership's duties in relation to equalities.
+4.51 The Partnership's Governance and HR policies are notified to all staff and are available on the website.

+- 4.52 The Partnership's employment/HR policies are reviewed periodically in line with updating of Perth & Kinross Council policies, which take account of revisions to equalities and other employment legislation and guidance. - 4.53 The Equality Outcomes Report published in April 2017 included a number of specific actions which are designed to ensure that all employees of the Partnership are aware of and take appropriate actions to address, implement and monitor the Partnership's duties in relation to equalities.